MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-tracing-serial-lot-numbers.md

 From the sales department, the quality controller knows that the returned racing bike, item 1002, had the serial number SN1.
 By using this basic information, he must determine where the finished racing bike was last used, and then he must trace backward to the earliest origin to establish which lot number the faulty component, the racing frame, came from.

-The results of this first item tracking task identify which racing frames were defective and which supplier supplied them.
+The results of this first item tracking task identify which racing frames were defective and which vendor supplied them.
 Afterward, but in the same overall tracking process, the quality controller must find all the sold racing bikes that contain racing frames from the faulty lot so that those orders can be stopped or recalled.
 Lastly, the quality controller must find any open documents where the faulty lot is used so that no additional transactions are made.

 The first two defects-management tasks are performed on the **Item Tracing** page.
 The last task is performed on the **Find entries** page in integration with the **Item Tracing** page.